-In March 2018, the Company completed the acquisition of the business and certain assets of Angola, Indiana-based IMP, a manufacturer and distributor of fully-assembled helm assemblies, including electrical wiring harnesses, dash panels, instrumentation and gauges, and other products primarily for the marine market, for a net initial purchase price of \$18.2 million, plus contingent consideration based on future performance.
-The Company recorded a preliminary fair value estimate of the contingent consideration of \$7.9 million, which is included in the line item "Other long-term liabilities" on the condensed consolidated statement of financial position as of April 1, 2018.
-As required, the liability for this contingent consideration will be measured quarterly at fair value and the Company could record adjustments in future periods.
+In March 2018, the Company completed the acquisition of the business and certain assets of Angola, Indiana-based IMP, a manufacturer and distributor of fully-assembled helm assemblies, including electrical wiring harnesses, dash panels, instrumentation and gauges, and other products primarily for the marine market, for a net initial purchase price of \$18.2 million, plus subsequent contingent consideration payments over a three-year period based on future performance.
+The Company recorded a preliminary fair value estimate of the contingent consideration of \$7.9 million, which is included in the line item "Other long-term liabilities" on the condensed consolidated statement of financial position as of July 1, 2018.